greco-project/pvcompare/docs/model_assumptions.rst

 Maximum Capacity
 ----------------
-With the help of the calculated available area for PV exploitation, the maximum capacity can be calculated.
+With the help of the calculated available area for PV exploitation, the maximum capacity can be evaluated.
 The maximum capacity, given in the unit of kWp, depends on the size and the efficiency of the specific PV technology.
 It serves as a limit (constraint) for the investment optimization.
 It is calculated as follows: